 Taken with the Manor House's historic beauty, many bridal parties choose to step out from the Manor House's front door onto the stately columned porch overlooking the beautiful wooded hills and pastures.
 From there they can proceed down the steps and walkway to the nearby bubbling fountain and circular drive.

 In 2005, the Boddie family built Nathan Hall adjacent to the landmark Manor House.
 Utilizing special artisans and craftsmen in its construction, the Nathan Hall dining and event facility was designed to provide the same richly furnished look of the Manor House.
 Nearly 5,000-square-feet in size, Nathan Hall includes large windows, a dramatic fireplace mantle and 18-foot tray ceilings.

 Named after Boddie-Noell ancestor and Rose Hill founder Nathan Boddie, Nathan Hall features the latest in audiovisual and media capability including Wi-Fi service and a 16-foot jumbo screen.
 Nathan Hall can be used to suit virtually any need — from a dining event to a meeting venue.

-Nathan Hall can accommodate up to 325 people either for plated dinners or for a buffet.
-It also features a 20 by 29-foot dance floor which can be converted for other uses.
+Nathan Hall can accommodate up to 245 plated guests with the dance floor still available.
+For corporate and private events not requiring a dance floor, you can seat up to 275 guests for a plated meal.
+Nathan Hall also features a 20 by 29-foot dance floor which can be converted for other uses.
 The Nathan Hall dining area is 53 by 86 feet.